harsadas/fleet-management-system-using-spring-boot/CONTRIBUTING.md

-there is no rule for contributing to the project anyone can contribute to it.
+want to contribute and learn then just be into it.